ASTRO-POLIS/swift-polis/README.md

 ## Questions
 - Should Owners be attached to Item only (possible repetitions and inconsistencies) or Item owned and Referenced (more complex implementation)?
+- At the moment we are using only Images.
+But does it make sense to use `Media` instead, e.g. Movie or Audio description?
+In this case we need also to define the type of the media and rename Image -> Media.
+Perhaps we should do this before the first official version is released.
+Of course, in the first version of TO we will consider only Images, but who knows what will happen with future versions.
+I think this is a minor change.

 ## To Do
 - Reimplement PolisReferences and its tests.
 We decided to start with, references will be only to Device Details